-5. LED INDICATOR
+6. LED INDICATOR

-- \ Green light indicates machine is ready to start. - \ Red light indicates machine is operating. - \ Flashing red light indicates a problem or an error. - \ Flashing for 2 3 seconds shows that an incorrect operation was made. - \ Continuous flashing indicates that the machine malfunctions.
+- Green light indicates machine is ready to start. - Red light indicates machine is operating. - Flashing red light indicates a problem or an error. - Flashing for 2 3 seconds shows that an incorrect operation was made. - Continuous flashing indicates that the machine malfunctions.

-6. SPEED CONTROL LEVER
+7. SPEED CONTROL LEVER

 Sliding the lever sets desired sewing speed.
 When foot control is used, the lever serves as a top speed limiter.
+The speed control lever can be used in both the sewing mode and the embroidery mode.